-At Fleet we use the concept of directly responsible individuals (DRIs), a person who is singularly responsible for a given aspect of the open source project, the product, or the company.
+At Fleet, we use the concept of directly responsible individuals (DRIs).
+This person is singularly responsible for a given aspect of the open source project, the product, or the company.

-This person is responsible for accomplishing goals and making decisions about a particular aspect of Fleet.
+This person is accountable for accomplishing goals and making decisions about a particular element of Fleet.

 |How the product works||Noah Talerman|